 - Heavily mission-driven goals

-Most organizations look for the help of an outside expert when it’s time to build out or refresh their approach to human resources.
+Many organizations look for the help of an outside expert when it’s time to build out or refresh their approach to human resources.
 Even for larger, more established nonprofits, an outside perspective is almost always the best choice.
 Choosing and hiring a nonprofit human resources consultant, though, can be tricky (especially if you’ve never done it before).
 In this guide we’ll walk through all the essentials you’ll need to know to get started, including:

-There are a number of reasons why a nonprofit organization might decide that it’s time to seek some outside human resources guidance.
+There are a number of reasons why a nonprofit organization might decide that it’s time to seek outside human resources guidance.
 Some of the most common reasons include the following:

 - The nonprofit is experiencing retention or recruitment issues.
 Nonprofits experience these issues like any other type of organization, and HR often represents the first line of defense for combatting turnover and developing stronger, more holistic compensation strategies.